Hi, my name is Eric Bowlin.

 I met an investor at a Meetup near Dallas in the first half of 2016.
 He profoundly changed my life though he has no idea that he did (unless he happens to read this or one of you tell him).

 He didn’t say or do anything in particular.
 In fact, he didn’t say more than a few words at the networking event.
 What he did was take an hour of his time to have coffee with me and explain what he does and how he does it.

 It wasn’t until I reached DFW that I learned about syndicating – pooling other people’s money together to purchase much larger properties.
 I knew the term and had learned a bit about it before, but it seemed like something rare and difficult.

-After chatting with Kenny, I realized that it’s not hard, not rare, and not something only super rich people can do.
+After chatting with Him, I realized that it’s not hard, not rare, and not something only super rich people can do.
 He didn’t realize he was doing it, but in a sense, he opened a door for me and showed me that an experienced real estate investor such as myself could easily do what he does.

 In fact, my conversations with him and others made me realize that I had already been doing it!
 It was just a lot less formal and only involved a closely held group of investors (close friends and family).
 The key steps I needed to take was to formalize it and do larger deals to justify the expenses involved with doing that.

 It took a little while to get rolling after that conversation, but now he and I are working on some deals together.